yvelikova/axway-open-docs/content/en/docs/apim_reference/log_global_settings.md

 Using this option, you can configure the API Gateway to log messages to an Oracle, SQL Server, or MySQL relational database.

-* Before configuring the API Gateway to log to a database, you must first create the database tables that the API Gateway writes to.
-For details on setting up tables for supported databases, see the [API Gateway Installation Guide](/bundle/APIGateway_77_InstallationGuide_allOS_en_HTML5/).
+Before configuring the API Gateway to log to a database, you must first create the database tables that the API Gateway writes to.
+For details on setting up tables for supported databases, see the [API Gateway Installation Guide](/docs/apim_installation/apigtw_install/).

 When you have set up the logging database tables, you can configure the API Gateway to log to the database.
 Click the **Database** tab, and select **Enable logging to database**.
 You can configure the following fields on the **Database** tab:

 **Connection**:

 Select an existing database from the **Connection** drop-down list.
 To add a database connection, click the **External Connections** button on the left, right-click the **Database connections** tree node, and select **Add a Database Connection**.
-For more details, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).

 **Signing Key**: